rokj/bitcoin_dealer/README.rst

 Every time you do "python manage.py syncdb" tables exchange_currency, exchange_exchange and exchange_exchange_currencies will be overwritten by data from initial_data.json.

+There is no south (http://south.aeracode.org/) or similar support implemented.
+There are database differences between revisions.
+At worst case, backup old database, do "python manage.py syncdb" and "restore by hand".

 You like these few lines of code, you find it useful or want new feature?
 ----------------------------------------
 You can donate a bitcoin or few: